By the time Dennis Brant arrived at Henry Ford Hospital with advanced heart failure, he had already beaten the odds.

 After his many setbacks, Dennis is also back running his construction business that he’s owned for 25 years (Innovative Construction Solutions).

 “In part due to all of my medical issues, I’ve had to restart my business four times from nothing,” he says.
 “In 2005, business was booming and I won national awards, including Contractor of the Year.
 Cancer took about 50% of my business away, then the economy crashed.
 I made it through that, then heart failure.”

-Now, Dennis works 40 hours a week performing heavy labor tasks.
-He also works another 30 hours a week running the business.
+Now, Dennis works up to 70 hours a week performing construction tasks and running the business.

-While he’s looking forward to driving himself even harder, he’s also looking back, grateful for the treatment he received at Henry Ford Hospital.
+While he’s looking forward, Dennis also looks back, and is grateful for the treatment he received at Henry Ford Hospital.